Zaâma d'Banlieue: Launch

 Because there was no specific meeting or event that marked off the official launch of the collective, the exact date of Zaâma d'Banlieue's birth is unclear.
 The commencement of the collective's activities and the leaders' meetings are in various accounts suggested to have taken place between 1979 and 1983.
-Formerly involved activists, for instance, associate the collective's coming-into-being with their involvement in a hunger strike against the Imbert Decree in early 1980, while others refer to 19 November 1980 when a wave of arrests took place in the neighborhood of Place Gabriel-Péri (Place Gabriel-Péri).
+Formerly involved activists, for instance, associate the collective's coming-into-being with their involvement in a hunger strike against the Imbert Decree in early 1980, while others refer to 19 November 1980 when a wave of arrests took place in the neighborhood of Place Gabriel-Péri.